lnxjedi/gopherbot/DevNotes.md

 ### How Things Work

 * Everything the robot does will be a pipeline
 * Builtins will be augmented with commands for listing all current pipelines running, which can possibly be canceled (killed).
+Certain builtins will be allowed to run even when the robot is shutting down:
+  * Builtins that run almost instantly
+  * Builtins that read internal data but don't start new pipelines
+  * Builtins that report on running pipelines or allow aborting or killing/cancelling pipelines
 * The `Robot` object, created at the start of a pipeline, will take on a more important role of carrying state through the pipeline; in addition to other struct data items, it will get a `runID` incrementing integer for each job/plugin
 * When a pipeline starts a pointer to the Robot will be stored in a global table of running pipelines
 * Pipelines can be started by: